AEMacBeath/battleships/README.md

 ![welcome_screen](/readme_scsreenshots/welcome_screen.png)

-### Instructions
+### Instructions Screen
-The instructions screen is an ordered list of steps required to compelete the game.
+The instructions screen is an ordered list of steps required to complete the game.
 As shown in the below screenshot.

 ![instructions_screen](/readme_scsreenshots/instructions_screen.png)